 Act 3: Recap

-chat-server is a real server now.
+chat-server is a working server now.
 It speaks OpenAI's HTTP and SSE protocols, so any OpenAI client connects to it unmodified.
-It admits concurrent conversations through a background scheduler, stores KV memory in fixed-size paged blocks that never fragment, reuses cached prompt prefixes across requests so a shared system prompt is prefilled once, and fuses concurrent decode steps into one batched forward pass.
+It admits concurrent conversations through a background scheduler, stores KV memory in fixed-size paged blocks so appends never reallocate, reuses cached prompt prefixes across requests so a shared system prompt is prefilled once, and fuses concurrent decode steps into one batched forward pass.

 What you shipped in Act 3

-Together these turn the engine from a fast single-user CLI into a multi-tenant server you can point a real chat client at.
+Together these turn the engine from a fast single-user CLI into a multi-tenant server you can point an off-the-shelf chat client at.

 The whole journey